-Table 16 AVI InfoFrame Pixel Repetition Field, Data Byte 5
+Table 17 AVI InfoFrame Pixel Repetition Field, Data Byte 5

 A Source shall correctly set the PR field whenever it sends an AVI InfoFrame to a Sink - no matter what Video Timing Format is being transmitted.
-A list of allowable PR values for each CE Video Format is shown in Table 17.
+A list of allowable PR values for each CE Video Format is shown in Table 18.
 Note that this characteristic is independent of Picture Aspect Ratio.
 When a Source outputs a Video Timing Format with non-repeated pixels, PR shall be set to 0.
 When a Source outputs a double-clocked Video Timing Format, PR shall be set to 1.
-When a Source outputs Video Timing Format, PR shall be set to 1.
 When a Source outputs Video Timing Formats 10 through 15, 25 through 30, or 35 through 38, it shall send an AVI InfoFrame indicating the specific PR being used and the Sink shall properly interpret it - decimating or repeating pixels depending on the signal process.